-The Active Memory feature improves the reliability of memory through memory mirroring and online-spare memory.
+The Active Memory feature improves the reliability of memory through memory mirroring, and online-spare memory.
 Memory mirroring stores data in two pairs of DIMMs simultaneously.
-Online-spare memory disables a failed pair of DIMMs from the system configuration and activates a pair of online-spare memory DIMMs.
-For more information, see the section about installing DIMMs in the Installation Guide.
+Online-spare memory disables a failed pair of DIMMs from the system configuration and activates a pair of online-spare DIMMs.
+For more information, see the section about installing DIMMs in the IBM xSeries 336 Type 8837 Installation Guide.